Package 'xldiff'

 Filename (including path) for second file to compare

-Name (including path) for fille to save comparison to.
+Name (including path) for file to save comparison to.
 Must end in ".xlsx"

 Examples